HZeyen/PyRefra/1_Installation.md

         + Open file PyRefra.py (File -> open…)
         + In the Spyder tool bar click Run -> Configuration per file -> Execute in dedicated console

 Then you may **modify a few things in some packages** for nicer plots or to avoid warnings.
-The corresponding modified files may be found on this github site within a folder reflecting the structure of site-packages in Anaconda (**obspy** and **pygimli**).
-There, for Windows, the pg environment is installed at C:/Users/your_name/anaconda3/envs/pg/Lib (Linux: ~/anaconda3/envs/pg/lib/python3.8”).
+The corresponding modified files may be found on this github site within a folder with the same path structure as in the **pygimli** and **obspy** site-packages in Anaconda.
+There, for Windows, the pg environment is installed at C:/Users/your_name/anaconda3/envs/pg/Lib (Linux: ~/anaconda3/envs/pg/lib/python3.8).
 I will call this folder “ENV”.
+Site-packages are installed in “ENV/site-packages”

-The following modifications are sugested:
+You may simply copy the folders pygimli and obspy into the conda site-packages folder.
+The other option, if you do not want to copy-paste the provided folders, is to modify the following files:

 For nicer plots in **PyGimli**, modify numbering format in drawDataMatrix The function is found in file **ENV/site-packages/pygimli/viewer/mpl/dataview.py**